Nk125/CPP-LocalProjects/README.md

 # CPP-LocalProjects
 ### C++ projects that I made locally.

-All binaries here're only runnable on Windows 8+
+All binaries here're only runnable on Windows 8+ with Visual Studio 2019